Real Name | Ina Rosenberg Garten |

 - Where did Ina Garten go to school?
 Ina Garten is a graduate of George Washington University School of Business, Syracuse University, Stamford High School

-- Ina Garten has None child/children
+- Ina Garten is a proud parent of None kids

 FAQ